hardin47/website/Math154/_book/06-bootstrap.md

 <p style="color:red">You do not need to know *why* the percentile interval works...  but isn't it so cool to see how it works???</p>

 Why does it work?
 It isn't immediately obvious that the interval above will capture the true parameter, $\theta$, at a rate or 95%.
 Consider a skewed sampling distribution.
-If your $\hat{\theta}$ comes from the long tail, is it obvious that the short tail side of your CI will get up to the true parameter value at the correct rate?
+If the observed $\hat{\theta}$ comes from the long tail, is it obvious that the short tail side of the CI will get up to the true parameter value at the correct rate?
 (Hall (*The Bootstrap and Edgeworth Expansion}, Springer, 1992, and earlier papers) refers to these as Efron's "backwards" intervals.)
-Or, if your sampling distribution is biased, the percentiles of the bootstrap interval won't capture the parameter with the correct rate.
+Or, if the sampling distribution is biased, the percentiles of the bootstrap interval won't capture the parameter with the correct rate.

-To see how / why percentiles intervals work, we first start by considering normal sampling distributions for a function of our statistic.
+To see how / why percentiles intervals work, we first start by considering normal sampling distributions for a function of the statistic.
 Let $\phi = g(\theta), \hat{\phi} = g(\hat{\theta}), \hat{\phi}^* = g(\hat{\theta}^*)$, where g is a monotonic function (assume wlog that g is increasing).
 The point is to choose (if possible) $g(\cdot)$ such that

 \begin{equation}
  \hat{\phi}^* - \hat{\phi} \sim \hat{\phi} - \phi \sim N(0, \sigma^2) (\#eq:phidist).